AriFordsham/GHCWiki/dependent-haskell/phase1.md

 There are several scenarios (in particular, in TcTyClsDecls) where we need to extract a coercion substitution from a `Bag EvBind`.
 This happens when we don't have a convenient place to bind coercion variables.

+### Error messages

+Now that kind errors in types can be deferred to the solver, all the error-message generating machinery in TcHsType is gone.
+Instead, I've had to add a lot of ad-hoc processing in TcErrors in an attempt to recreate the errors just as before.
+(We can debate whether the messages should be reformatted, but I wanted to ensure there was no degradation in the quality of errors.)
+The changes to TcErrors are mostly terrible, and the whole lot needs refactoring.
+This state of affairs is somewhat intentional, because I was really unsure what was going to be necessary to get good errors.
+As I get closer to 0 testsuite failures, the picture is becoming clearer.
+Soon, I'll be able to figure out a better way to do TcErrors and will refactor.
+In the meantime, we deal with the mess.

+One particular step I had to take is to include extra information in the `TypeEqOrigin``CtOrigin`.
+Previously, it had fields for "expected type" and "actual type".
+It now includes a flag whether the error message should say "type" or "kind", along with the thing that has the actual type.
+This "thing with actual type" is not used in term-level error message printing, in order to avoid spurious testsuite failures, but it could (and should) be.
+See `TcRnTypes.CtOrigin`.

 ### Unboxed tuples are more parameterized